We are here to help you! Call us: +1-833-422-5585

 Myth 3

-Mental health doesn’t come with statutory disclaimers.
+This doesn’t come with statutory disclaimers.
 Statistics show that about 1 in 5 people in the United States are impacted by mental illness, and many prefer to depend on substances or alcohol to shell out their disease.
-From homeless to stockbrokers of wall street, anyone anytime can develop a mental health disorder.
+From the homeless to stockbrokers on Wall Street, anyone can develop a mental health disorder.

-At The Luminous care, we focus on enhancing the quality of life for people struggling with substance use or mental health disorder.
-If you know someone who is gripped and plunged into addiction and health disorder or is a victim of Alcohol abuse, reach us out.
+At Luminous Care, we focus on enhancing the quality of life for people struggling with substance use or mental health disorders.
+If you know someone who is gripped and plunged into addiction and health disorder or is a victim of Alcohol abuse, reach out.
 Remember, there is hope; there is treatment and relief possible.
-Choose empowerment over stigma and stereotypes for your mental health.
-Call us now – 833-422-5585or For more information enquire us
+Choose empowerment over stigma and stereotypes.